kwrooijen/wisdom/README.md

 Wisdom is an Emacs package that provides a structured way to write Literate Emacs configuration in Org mode.
-Unlike traditional Org-based configurations, which are limited to a single file and a single src block per `use-package`, Wisdom supports multiple Org files, remote configurations, and first class `use-package` declarations.
+Unlike traditional Org-based configurations, which are limited to a single file and a single src block per `use-package`, Wisdom supports multiple Org files, and first class `use-package` declarations.

 ![Example](https://raw.githubusercontent.com/kwrooijen/wisdom/refs/heads/master/example.png)